sdondley/ClimateChangeChat/about.md

         * allows vimwiki to be the interface for managing tasks

 # Why is this site written mostly in outline form?
-* It's inherent to the design of the vimwiki plugin
+* It's inherent to the design of the vimwiki plugin I use
 * It's much faster to write this way
     * no agonizing over how eloquent I'm being and how well ideas flow
     * much fucking faster to edit/revise